Tabithadejong/Bikini-Proof/README.md

 ### Review

-* My Mentor that was assigned to me by Code Institute has given me feedback throughout building the website
+* My Mentor who was assigned to me by Code Institute has given me feedback throughout building the website
 * My co-students have reviewed the live site and tested accessibility on their devices.
 * Friends and family have reviewed the live site on their personal devices.